 ‘Here a dinner was given in Jesus's honour.
 Martha served, while Lazarus was amongst those reclining at the table with him.
 Then Mary took a pint of pure nard, an expensive perfume, and poured it on Jesus' feet, and wiped his feet with her hair, and the house was filled with the fragrance of the perfume’.John 12:2-3, NIV

 The home is that of Simon the leper but Mary.
 Martha and Lazarus are all present.
-An intriguing thought is this - if Simon had been a leper, he's almost certainly not married and doesn't have a family and therefore he's invited other people in.
-He'll need help with serving dinner for Jesus and his twelve disciples, and Martha offers to help.
+An intriguing thought is this - if Simon had been a leper, he is almost certainly not married and doesn't have a family and therefore he has invited other people in.
+He will need help with serving dinner for Jesus and his twelve disciples, and Martha offers to help.
 The perfume that was used was made probably from the nard plant which comes from India.
-It was very expensive and only used for very special occasions but it was a tradition amongst the Jews that a dead body would be anointed with oil before burial, in order to preserve the body, and as a sign of respect and devotion to the person.
-It's Mary who anoints Jesus.
+It was very expensive and only used for very special occasions.
+It was a tradition amongst the Jews that a dead body would be anointed with oil before burial, in order to preserve the body, and as a sign of respect and devotion to the person.
+It is Mary who anoints Jesus.
 She anoints his head and his feet, as a sign of honour.
 She humbles herself by letting her hair down and using the hair in the anointing.
-It's a very moving occasion.
+It is a very moving occasion.

 What is the significance of this event - something that's not within the culture of many modern people?
-Mary's primary intention probably was to express her devotion to Jesus, her worship and her thanksgiving to him.
-We've encountered Mary much earlier in the story, because Mary and Martha first appear on the scene in Luke 10: 38 - 42, where Jesus visits their home in Bethany.
-When Jesus visits the two sisters, who are probably unmarried, because there is no reference to their husbands, children, family, parents - it's just the two of them, these two sisters are given the responsibility, quite suddenly, of preparing for the hospitality of Jesus and all his disciples in the incident in Luke 10.
-Two completely different responses to that - Martha is agitated, energetic, organising, planning, worrying about how she's going to manage it but Mary focuses on engaging with Jesus, sitting down, sitting at his feet and listening to his teaching.
+Mary's primary intention probably was to express her devotion to Jesus - her worship and her thanksgiving to him.
+We have encountered Mary much earlier in the story because Mary and Martha first appear on the scene in Luke 10: 38 - 42, where Jesus visits their home in Bethany.
+When Jesus visits the two sisters, who are probably unmarried, because there is no reference to their husbands, children, family, parents - it is just the two of them, these two sisters are given the responsibility, quite suddenly, of preparing for the hospitality of Jesus and all his disciples in the incident in Luke 10.
+Two completely different responses to that - Martha is agitated, energetic, organising, planning, worrying about how she's going to manage it but Mary focuses on engaging with Jesus - sitting down at his feet and listening to his teaching.
 Martha then criticises Mary but Jesus tells Martha that Mary has chosen the better things.
-You shouldn't be worried because there will be time to sort out the food and the hospitality later on.
+You should n ot be worried because there will be time to sort out the food and the hospitality later on.
 We meet Mary as someone who was devoted to Jesus, very open to his teaching, very humble, a real listener.
 She would have wanted to express her devotion to Jesus also, because she was so grateful for the raising from the dead of her brother Lazarus.
 The impact of that event is impossible for us to calculate emotionally.
 It only happened a short time earlier in that very same village and here was Lazarus reclining at the table with Jesus and the other guests.